 Hendrik Lorentz was born to Gerrit Frederik Lorentz, a wealthy nursery owner and Geertruida van Ginke on July 18, 1853 at Arnhem in the Netherlands.
 At only 4 years old, he lost his mother.
 Five years after his mother’s death, his father married Luberta Hupkes.

 Hendrik was considered a gifted pupil.
 At the age of 9, he was already able to master the use of the table of logarithms.
-In 1866, when the first high school was opened at Arnhem, Hendrik was placed in the 3rd form.
-He excelled in the science subjects and even in history and languages.
+In 1866, when the first high school was opened at Arnhem, Hendrik was placed in the third form.
+He excelled in the science subjects and also in history and languages.

-After completing the fifth 5th form plus spending a year studying the classics, he entered the University of Leyden in 1870 after passing the examinations that qualified him to proceed.
+After completing the fifth form he spent a year studying the classics.
+Lorentz then entered the University of Leyden in 1870 after passing the entrance examinations.
 There, he obtained his Bachelor of Science degree in Mathematics.
-The following year, he got his degree in Physics.
-By the end of the next year he had become a doctoral candidate.
+The following year, he received his degree in Physics and began studying for his doctorate.

-When he decided to return to Arnhem in 1872, Hendrik taught evening classes, teaching high school physics and mathematics.
-At the same time, he was working on his doctoral thesis, in which he refined James Clerk Maxwell’s electromagnetic theory.
-He presented his thesis about the theory of the reflection and refraction of light in 1875, the same year that he obtained his doctor’s degree at age 22.
+In 1872 Lorentz decided to return to his home town of Arnhem where he taught evening classes, teaching high school physics and mathematics.
+At the same time, he continued working on his doctoral thesis, in which he refined James Clerk Maxwell’s electromagnetic theory.
+He presented his thesis, about the theory of the reflection and refraction of light, in 1875, and obtained his doctor’s degree at the age of 22.

-Three years later, in 1878, he was already appointed the Chair of Theoretical Physics at Leyden University—a position newly created just for him.
+Two years later, in 1877, Lorentz was appointed to the chair of theoretical physics at Leyden University, a position newly created especially for him.
 He was only 24 years old at that time.
-For the next 20 years, Hendrik devoted his time in quiet and almost isolated study.
+For the next 20 years, Lorentz devoted his time in quiet and almost isolated study.
 He kept himself updated with the latest publications in physics without actually establishing personal contacts with other physicists abroad.
 His first international contact didn’t happen until 1897.
-At that time, he was already married and a father to three children; two daughters and a son.
+By that time, he was already married and a father to three children; two daughters and a son.

-Though there were many invitations for him to chair overseas, Hendrik remained loyal to his Alma Mater.
-He held the position until his retirement in 1912.
+Though there were many invitations for him to accept positions overseas, Hendrik remained loyal to his Alma Mater.
+He held the chair at Leyden until his retirement in 1912.

-Hendrik’s greatest science contribution for which he and his student, Pieter Zeeman received a Nobel Prize in 1902 was when he developed a mathematical theory of the electron which proposed that light waves were caused by the oscillations of an electric charge in the atom.
-His proposal came out at a time when the existence of electrons was yet to be proven.
+Lorentz’s greatest science contribution for which he and his student, Pieter Zeeman received a Nobel Prize in 1902 was the development of the mathematical theory of the electron, which proposed that light waves were caused by the oscillations of an electric charge in the atom.
+His proposal came at a time when the existence of electrons was yet to be proven.

-Hendrik is also best known for his work on the FitzGerald-Lorentz contraction.
+Lorentz is also best known for his work on the FitzGerald-Lorentz contraction.
 In 1904, he introduced his transformations which basically described the increase of mass, the reduction of length, and the time dilation of a body that is moving at speeds closest to the velocity of light.
-This served as the fundamentals of Einstein’s special theory of atoms and theories of relativity.
+This served as fundamental to Einstein’s special theory of atoms and theories of relativity.
 In 1953, Einstein wrote that Lorentz meant more to him than all the others he met on his life’s journey.

-Hendrik was married to Aletta Catharina Kaiser, the daughter of Johann Wilhelm Kaiser who was a director of the Amsterdam’s Engraving School and a professor teaching Fine Arts.
-In 1982, he designed the first Dutch postage stamps.
+Lorentz married Aletta Catharina Kaiser, the daughter of Johann Wilhelm Kaiser who was a director of the Amsterdam’s Engraving School and a professor teaching Fine Arts in 1881.
+His father-in-law also designed the first Dutch postage stamps.

 Interestingly, Aletta is also the niece of Frederik Kaiser, Hendrik’s astronomy professor who had strongly influenced him to become a physicist.

-Hendrik and Aletta had three children.
-It was believed that the eldest, Geertruida Luberta Lorentz, went on to become a physicist, just like her father.
+Lorentz and Aletta had three children.
+The eldest, Geertruida Luberta Lorentz, went on to become a physicist, just like her father.

-The funeral was attended by several of Hendrik’s colleagues and distinguished physicists from around the world and even by the President, Sir Ernest Rutherford, who represented the Royal Society.
+The funeral was attended by several of Lorentz’s colleagues and distinguished physicists from around the world and even by the President, Sir Ernest Rutherford, who represented the Royal Society.

 Awards and Recognition